kuleuven/mango-ingest/README.md

 local file system on windows, mac or linux  to use the native, low overhead listeners for changes.

-The main purpose it to be an easy entry point for ingestion of files into iRODS, from where possibly a ManGO Flow task will pick up and handle further processing
+The main purpose it to be an easy entry point for ingestion of files into iRODS, from where possibly another workflow (like a ManGO Flow task) will pick up and handle further processing.

 ## Installation